-= Advanced File Tagging With the Workflow App :toc: right :experimental:
+Advanced File Tagging With the Workflow App

 The Workflow App provides advanced management of file tagging.
 The app has three parts: Tag Manager, Automatic Tagging, and Retention.

 The Workflow App should be enabled by default (Apps page), and the three configuration modules visible on your ownCloud Admin page.